Sara Scarlet

 My research interests lie at the intersections of trauma, ethics and public health.
 In particular, I am interested in the ethics of health care for justice-involved individuals.

-In my free time, I enjoy spending time with my husband, our son and two dogs.
+In my free time, I enjoy spending time with my husband, our children and dogs.
 You can find us swimming in the springs, hiking the prairie, or exploring the coast.
-We love teaching our son about Florida wildlife.

 Board Certifications